pierregermain/MyDrupal/d8/hello_world/Readme.md

 #### Special handler

-There is another case though.
-If the submit button on the form has a #submit property specifying its own handler, the default form #submit handlers we saw just now won't fire anymore.
-This was not the case with our form.
-So, in that situation, you will need to add your own handler to that array.
+ - There is another case though.
+ - If the submit button on the form has a `#submit` property specifying its own handler, the default form #submit handlers we saw just now won't fire anymore.
+ - This was not the case with our form.
+ - In that situation, you will need to add your own handler to that array.
 Hence, the only difference is the place you tack on the submit handler.
-A prominent example of such a form is the Node add/edit form.
+A prominent example of such a form is the *Node add/edit form*.

+## Custom Validation Handlers

-Finally, when it comes to the validation handler, it works exactly the same as with the submit, but it all happens under the #validate array key.
+Finally, when it comes to the validation handler, it works exactly the same as with the submit, but it all happens under the `#validate` array key.

 ## Rendering Forms programmatically